upcliujie/mesa/docs/meson.rst

 separate values (``-D platforms=drm,wayland``) and brackets to represent an empty list (``-D platforms=[]``).

-Once you've run the initial ``meson`` command successfully you can use your configured backend to build the project in your build directory:
+Once you've run the initial :program:`meson` command successfully you can use your configured backend to build the project in your build
+directory:

 .. code-block:: console